flutter/plugins/CONTRIBUTING.md

 ## Setting up tools

 We use a range of tooling script to do varies of things on CI. (testing, formatting, etc.)
-Your are likely to use some of the tooling script locally in your contributing journey.
+There are scripts for many common tasks (testing, formatting, etc.) that will likely be useful in preparing a PR.
 See [plugin_tools](./script/tool/README.MD) for more details.

 ## Running the examples